sourcegraph/about/blogposts/gophercon-2019-the-athens-project-a-proxy-server-for-go-modules.md

 ![Athens gopher](/gophercon-2019/gophercon-2019-athens-gopher.png "Athens Gopher")

-Modules solved a lot, but _there’s still work to do._
+Modules solved a lot, but _there's still work to do._

 ## Dependency management